akka/akka/akka-docs/src/main/paradox/typed/mailboxes.md

 Each mailbox type is implemented by a class which extends `MailboxType` and takes two constructor arguments: a `ActorSystem.Settings` object and a `Config` section.
-The latter is computed by obtaining the named configuration section from the actor system’s configuration, overriding its `id` key with the configuration path of the mailbox type and adding a fall-back to the default mailbox configuration section.
+The latter is computed by obtaining the named configuration section from the `ActorSystem` configuration, overriding its `id` key with the configuration path of the mailbox type and adding a fall-back to the default mailbox configuration section.

-## Builtin Mailbox Implementations
+## Mailbox Implementations

-Akka comes shipped with a number of mailbox implementations:
+Akka ships with a number of mailbox implementations:

  *
    **UnboundedMailbox** (default)